What are your enrollment options?

 What are the teacher qualifications?

 Our teachers meet the rigorous standards required by NAEYC.
 All teachers have a college degree and hours from an accredited university in Early Childhood Education.
 In addition teachers complete a minimum of 15 hours of professional development each year.
-All assistant teachers have a Child Development Associate (CDA) credential.
+Assistant teachers have a Child Development Associate (CDA) credential.

 Do you have a lot of faculty turnover?